 Japanese chisel sharpening

-Sharpening hollow backed Japanese chisels must not be done in the same way as the Western chisel.
-The hollow back must be considered because you can over grind and damage your chisel by removing too much of the cutting edge.
+Sharpening hollow-backed Japanese chisels must not be done in the same way as the Western chisel.
+The hollow back must be considered because you can over-grind and damage your chisel by removing too much of the cutting edge.

 Before you touch your cutting edge you must first flatten the back of your chisel.
 Using just a perfectly flat steel place the back of the chisel down and make repeated strokes.

 Inspect the chisel and you will see polished and unpolished areas.
-If the back is not polished all over the contact area the back of your chisel needs flattening.
+If the back is not polished all over the contact area the back of your chisel still needs flattening.

 Because you do not want to remove excess material the cutting edge might need dressing.
 To dress the edge first you have to peen the edge.
-Using a small anvil and a small peening hammer lightly strike the back edge on the bevel so as to manipulate the tool steel of the chisel.
+Using a small anvil and a small peening hammer lightly strike the back edge of the bevel so as to manipulate the tool steel of the chisel.
 Basically this will slowly bend the steel so that the edge is in line with the back of the chisel.

-Once the back is is Flat
+Once the back is Flat

-You can now sharpen the chisel, but wait doesn’t just grab your oil stone!
+You can now sharpen the chisel, but wait don’t just grab your oil stone!
 An oil stone is no good for sharpening Japanese tool steel.
 You must use Waterstones for sharpening any Japanese tool steel such as the Nomi.